journeymonitor/infra/README.md

 - If there is a change to the master branch of this repository, the changes are applied to the machine via puppet - that is, the VM automatically stays up to date.
 Within the VM, the file `/etc/cron.d/selenior-infra is responsible for this.
+- Within the VM, `/vagrant` is a mirror of the root directory of the `infra` git clone itself.
+- Within the VM, `/opt/selenior/control` is a mirror of the root directory of the `control` git clone.
-- Within the VM, `/vagrant` is a mirror of the root directory of the infra git clone.
+- Within the VM, `/opt/selenior/monitor` is a mirror of the root directory of the `monitor` git clone.

 ### Setting up a production environment